sagemath/trac_to_gh/Issue 4612.md

 # Issue 4612: [with patch, needs review] is_perfect_power for rationals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4612

 Original creator: robertwb